Welcome to the official Cosmetic Surgery Advice resource that offers free and impartial help and support to people looking to undertake surgery.

 In Renaissance Italy, surgeon Gaspar Tagliacozzi wrote the first textbook of Plastic Surgery in which he described a procedure whereby a skin flap, taken from the arm of an individual, was used to reconstruct a missing nose.

 Probably the greatest step towards the recognition of Plastic Surgery as being a legitimate branch of surgery came in World War I, where actual “Plastic Surgery Units” were opened in British hospitals.
 These units were designed to treat combat veterans who had received extensive gunshot injuries and burns on the front.
 The extent and complexity of these kinds of injuries, never before seen, tested the ingenuity and inventiveness of these “pioneers” to the craft.
+Read more with our Cosmetic Surgery guide resources.

 In the United States, around the same time, there were surgeons that were experimenting with aesthetic cosmetic surgery.